musabbozkurt/oauth2-authorization-server/README.md

 #### How to Run and Test with CDC(Class Data Sharing)

 - Java 25+ should be installed
+- Run `./mvnw clean install` or`./mvnw clean install -Paot` or `./mvnw -Paot package` command to build the application with AOT
 - Run `docker-compose up -d` command to run necessary services
 - Run `docker build -t oauth2-authorization-server -f DockerfileForAOTCache .` command to build the image
 - Run `docker run -d --restart=always -p 9000:9000 oauth2-authorization-server:latest` command to run the image